Orange Cup Moth

 (Photo: courtesy of Wendy Moore, near Coburg, Victoria)

 This caterpillar is fat in the middle and pointed at both ends.
-It is green with a pale yellow stripe along the dorsal ridge.
-Actually the point at the head end is a just a shield that it pulls down over its grey head when it feels threatened.
+It is green or orange with a pale yellow stripe along the dorsal ridge.
+Actually the point at the head end is just a shield that it pulls down over its grey head when it feels threatened.

 The caterpillar feeds on the foliage of

-The adult moth has freckly brown forewings, each with three orange and two white spots near the middle.
+The adult moth has freckly brown forewings, each with three prominent orange spots, two edged with expanded white areas.
 The hindwings and abdomen are brown, and the thorax is off-white and hairy.
-The wingspan is about 3 cms.
+The wingspan is about 2.5 cms.

 Further reading :